Adult Psychiatry Residency

 From a social psychiatry perspective, we offer specific training in public and community psychiatry, as well as training in cross-cultural and forensic psychiatry.
 Finally, we help residents transition to independent practice with a seminar series directed by the Chair of Psychiatry.

 Career-long satisfaction in medicine can be greatly enhanced through a connection to professional organizations and development of a professional identity.
-To assist with this professional development, we have created an innovative residency curriculum which includes three distinct resident tracks including.
-Residents are asked to identify their track of interest early in residency with the hopes of supporting early career development such as completing research projects, publishing journal articles, and identifying mentors.
-These tracks meet twice monthly during didactics to focus on track specifc group and personal goals.
+To assist with this professional development, we have created an innovative residency curriculum which includes a distinct.
+Residents are encouraged to identify their professional area of interest early in residency with the hopes of supporting early career development such as completing research projects, publishing journal articles, and identifying mentors.
+The research track residents meet twice monthly during didactics to focus on track specifc group and personal goals.

 Mark Kinzie, MD, PhD, Program Director